 While the launch is not surprising, the timing certainly is.
 Restaurant owners were already speaking with Amazon representatives since late last year, with some expecting the service to go live by Diwali 2019, but then it seemed Amazon had put the plan on the back burner.
 The buzz around Amazon Food returned in January this year when Uber Eats exited the Indian market by selling to Zomato.

-Yet, little was heard of Amazon Food — until last week, smack in the middle of a pandemic.
+Yet, until last week, little was heard of Amazon Food.
+Until is decided to make its voice heard, right in the middle of a pandemic.
 With this move, the company will be competing with established players Swiggy and Zomato.
 The two market leaders are cutting jobs by the thousands, shutting down loss-making cloud kitchens, looking for ways to reduce burn and cutting commissions of delivery executives.

-Another challenge is pushback from restaurant partners that are working with an industry body to exit these aggregator platforms.
-Amazon’s statement that accompanied the launch of the delivery business reflected these market realities.
-“We are launching Amazon Food in select Bangalore pin codes allowing customers to order from handpicked local restaurants and cloud kitchens that pass our high hygiene certification bar,” it read.
+Pushback from restaurant partners that are working with an industry body to exit these aggregator platforms presents another challenge.
+Reflecting these market realities, Amazon’s statement that accompanied the launch of the delivery business read: “We are launching Amazon Food in select Bangalore pin codes allowing customers to order from handpicked local restaurants and cloud kitchens that pass our high hygiene certification bar.”

-Amazon itself is facing the heat of the pandemic – the company’s mainstay e-commerce business in India was shut for more than six weeks.
-Thanks to the surge in job losses and salary cuts, consumption will remain smothered.
+Amazon’ mainstay e-commerce business itself is facing the heat of the pandemic as it was shut for more than six weeks in India.
+Thanks to the surge in job losses and salary cuts, consumption will remain low.
 So, why did Amazon decide to take the plunge?
-The question that top Amazon executives asked was not “why now?” but rather “if not now, when?”
+Top Amazon executives asked not “why now?” but rather “if not now, when?”

-By entering food delivery, Amazon is exploring alternate revenue streams.
-The e-commerce company has already expanded into fintech, entertainment, grocery and fruits and vegetables.
+Amazon is exploring alternate revenue streams by entering the food delivery business.
+The e-commerce company has already expanded into fintech, entertainment and grocery.
 The massive distribution infrastructure in India at the center of these businesses will help Amazon in food delivery as well and offers its consumers an additional service.

-Another key factor that Amazon likely took into account is the simmering anger among restaurant partners.
-They have multiple complaints against Swiggy and Zomato, starting from high commissions, lack of transparency in pricing and complete cloaking of user data.
+Amazon also likely took into account the simmering anger among restaurant partners.
+Multiple complaints against Swiggy and Zomato have been lodged, starting from high commissions, lack of transparency in pricing and complete cloaking of user data.

-But food delivery is a difficult business in India.
-Consumers who order almost daily are extremely price sensitive and are constantly looking for offers and discounts.
-Order values are much lower than global standards, making unit economics very tough.
+But food delivery is not an easy business in India.
+Consumers are extremely price sensitive, constantly looking for offers and discounts.
+Since order values are much lower in India than global standards, unit economics become very tough.
 Nonetheless, Amazon’s entry is expected to shake up the food delivery business in India.